jdmor/rotten-mangoes/README.md

 ## Features

-- Search: visitors can search the movie database by title and director.
+- Visitors can search the movie database by title and director.
-- User Accounts: users can sign up and submit movies to the app database.
+- Users can sign up and submit movies to the app database.
-- Admin Accounts: admins can manage user, including editing their information and removing their accounts.
+- Users can leave movie reviews and ratings.
-- Reviews: users can leave movie reviews and ratings.
+- Admins can manage user, including editing their information and removing their accounts.

 ## Outstanding Tasks